Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Checklist

 \section{Checklist}

 The checklist follows the references.
 Please read the checklist guidelines carefully for information on how to answer these questions.
 For each question, change the default \answerTODO{} to \answerYes{}, \answerNo{}, or \answerNA{}.
 You are strongly encouraged to include a {\bf justification to your answer}, either by referencing the appropriate section of your paper or providing a brief inline description.
-For example: \begin{itemize} \item Did you include the license to the code and datasets? \answerYes{See Section~\ref{gen_inst}.} \item Did you include the license to the code and datasets? \answerNo{The code and the data are proprietary.} \item Did you include the license to the code and datasets? \answerNA{} \end{itemize} Please do not modify the questions and only use the provided macros for your answers.
+For example: \begin{itemize} \item Did you include the license to the code and datasets? \answerYes{Both the code and dataset is released under Apache 2.0 License.} \item Did you include the license to the code and datasets? \answerNo{The code and the data are proprietary.} \item Did you include the license to the code and datasets? \answerNA{} \end{itemize} Please do not modify the questions and only use the provided macros for your answers.
 Note that the Checklist section does not count towards the page limit.
 In your paper, please delete this instructions block and only keep the Checklist section heading above along with the questions/answers below.

 \begin{enumerate}

 \item For all authors... \begin{enumerate} \item Do the main claims made in the abstract and introduction accurately reflect the paper's contributions and scope? \answerYes{} \item Did you describe the limitations of your work? \answerYes{} \item Did you discuss any potential negative societal impacts of your work? \answerNA{} \item Have you read the ethics review guidelines and ensured that your paper conforms to them? \answerYes{} \end{enumerate}